maydayv7/dotfiles/README.md

 4. Make new `secrets` and `passwords` in the desired directories by appending the paths to `.sops.yaml` and then using the following command:
 *Replace* ***PATH*** *with the path to the `secret`* <pre><code>sops --config /etc/nixos/secrets/.sops.yaml -i <b><i>PATH</i></b></code></pre>

-5. Edit `configuration.nix` (particularly the `nixosConfigurations` section) and add your device (and if required, custom hardware configuration using the `hardware.module` option)
+5. Add device-specific configuration by creating a new file in [`devices`](./devices) (bear in mind that the name of the file must be same as the `HOSTNAME` of your device), and if required, custom hardware configuration using the `hardware.modules` option

-6. Finally, run `nixos-rebuild switch --flake /etc/nixos` (as `root`) to switch to the configuration!
+6. Finally, run `nixos-rebuild switch --flake /etc/nixos#HOSTNAME` (as `root`) to switch to the configuration!
 </details>

 <details>